top of page

 The leader of the 'Frisco Boozefighters was a guy we called Kokomo.
 He was up in the second or third floor window of the hotel, where there was a telephone wire that went out across the street.
 He was wearing a crazy red uniform, like a circus clown, and he was standing in the window pretending like he was going to step out onto the wire, like a tightrope walker.
 It was funny as hell.

 There were a couple of cops there, but they were playing it cool.
 Basically, they didn't arrest anybody unless they did something to deserve it.
 The one Boozefighter I can think of that got arrested was a 'Frisco guy.
 Some of them had come down in a Model T Ford.
 It was overheating, and while they were driving down the street, he was trying to piss into the radiator.
 Anyway, they arrested him, and Wino Willie went down to try to get him out; he was pretty drunk at the time, so they arrested him, too.
 But they let them both out after a few hours.
-Around Saturday night I started to sober up.
+Around Saturday night, I started to sober up.
 After all, I had to ride home on Sunday.
-I guess I got my bike out of the bar and headed home at about 4pm on Sunday.
+I guess I got my bike out of the bar and headed home at about 4 pm on Sunday.
 It definitely wasn't as big a deal as the papers made it out to be.

 Kitten on Wheels with her Bike with her Boots and Bikini Born Losers Movie Poster

-Catherine Dabo Catherine Dabo and her husband owned the best hotel in Hollister.
 When bikers were being demonized in the media, she always defended them.
-"My husband and I owned the hotel, which also had a restaurant and bar.
-It was the first big rally after the war.
-Our bar was forty feet long, and a biker rode in the door of the bar, all along the bar, and through the doors into the hotel lobby!"
+"My husband and I owned the hotel, which also had a restaurant and bar. was the first big rally after the war.
+Our bar was forty feet long, and a biker rode in the door of the bar,

 We were totally booked.
 Every room was full, and we had people sleeping in the halls, in the lobby, but they were great people; we had more trouble on some regular weekends!
 I was never scared; if you like people, they like you.
 May be if you try telling them what to do, then look out!
 The motorcycles were parked on the streets like sardines!
 I couldn't believe how pretty some of them were.
 It was great for our business; it gave us the money we needed to pay our debts, and our taxes.
 They all paid for their rooms, their food, their drinks.
 They ( the press ) blew that up more than it was.
 I didn't even know anything had happened until I read the San Francisco papers.
 The town was small enough that if there had been a riot anywhere, I'd have known about it!
 I had three young children, we just lived a few blocks away, and I was never scared for them.
 I think the races were on again in '51.
 My husband and I always stood up for the bikers; they were good people.